-MOTOR TRANSPORTATION.-Daily automobile service from Medford, Grants Pass, and Klamath Falls to Crater Lake Lodge is maintained by the Crater Lake National Park Co. from about June 15 to September 15.
-A visitor may enter by way of one gateway city and leave by way of another.
+Motor Transportation.
+Daily automobile service from Medford, Grants Pass, and Klamath Falls to Crater Lake Lodge is maintained by the Crater Lake National Park Co. from about June 15 to September 15.
+You can enter by way of one gateway city and leave by way of another.
 The trip requires 21⁄2 hours from Medford and Klamath Falls and 31⁄2 hours from Grants Pass.

-LAUNCHES AND ROWBOATS.-Scheduled trips are made daily, during the summer, by launch from the boat landing at the foot of the lake trail to Wizard Island and the Phantom Ship.
-Private boats are not permitted on the lake, but rowboats may be hired at the boat landing where fishing tackle may also be rented.
+LAUNCHES AND ROWBOATS.
+Scheduled trips are made daily, during the summer, by launch from the boat landing at the foot of the lake trail to Wizard Island and the Phantom Ship.
+Private boats are not permitted on the lake, but rowboats may be hired at the boat landing.

 One of the popular attractions is the launch trip around the lake, leaving the boat landing at 9 o'clock each morning during the travel season.

-OTHER SERVICES.-The post office and long-distance telephone and telegraph services are located in the administration building at park headquarters.
+OTHER SERVICES.
+The post office and long-distance telephone and telegraph services are located in the administration building at park head-quarters.
 The post office address is Crater Lake, Oreg.
 Guests of Crater Lake National Park Co. should have mail addressed in care of Crater Lake Lodge to insure prompt delivery.

-A gasoline station is maintained on the highway near park headquarters.
-This is open during summer months only.
+A gasoline station is maintained during summer on the highway near park headquarters.
 No storage or repair facilities, however, are available within the park.
 In case of accident or mechanical failure, towing service must be obtained from outside the park.